 The Advanced Energy Center is located in a standalone LEED Platinum building organized around core laboratories that support the organization’s main energy research thrusts.
 These laboratories are designed to be flexible in order to allow a diversity of research and the ability to be converted and reconfigured for future activities.
-The Center includes a combination of traditional laboratories, a high-bay lab, and a number of outdoor spaces that support research at all stages from nanoscale to pilot plant to real-life simulation.
-The building itself promotes maximum energy conservation with a combination of its site selection, storm water runoff control, building construction management, materials, water usage reduction and energy efficient lighting.
+The Center includes a combination of traditional laboratories, a high-bay lab, and a number of outdoor spaces that support research at all stages from the nanoscale to pilot plant to real-life simulation.
+The building itself promotes maximum energy conservation with a combination of its site selection, stormwater runoff control, building construction management, materials, water usage reduction, and energy-efficient lighting.

 The Advanced Energy Center at Stony Brook University truly lives up to its official designation as New York State’s Center of Excellence in Energy.
 For more information about the center, visit their website aertc.org.